If you’ve found yourself in a bit of financial difficulty or have your sights set on a big buy, you may be wondering about a secured loan

 - Can have a fixed or variable pay-back time

-A secured loan allows you to borrow a fixed sum.
-They are often used for the likes of home extensions, or perhaps the need for a new car at short notice.
+A secured loan allows you to borrow a fixed or variable sum.
+They are often used for the likes of home extensions, or home improvements.
 You then pay this back gradually, which can mean lower monthly payments than many other loans.
-How much you can borrow will depend on your individual circumstances, but many providers offer loans for up to £35,000, over periods of five to 20 years.
+How much you can borrow will depend on your individual circumstances, but many providers offer loans for up to £35,000, over periods of five to 20 years

 Secured loans tend to offer lower interest rates because they’re secured against an asset, such as your property.
-Of course, this means you risk losing your home if you don’t keep up with your repayments, which isn’t an attractive prospect for anyone and is something that deserves a serious ponder.
+Of course, this means you risk losing your home if you don’t keep up with your repayments, which isn’t an attractive prospect for anyone and is something that deserves serious consideration.

 Check Interest Rates